postgrespro/pg_pathman/README.md

 (3 rows)
 ```

+- You can turn foreign tables into partitions using the `attach_range_partition()` function.
+Rows that were meant to be inserted into parent will be redirected to foreign partitions (as usual, PartitionFilter will be involved), though by default it is prohibited to insert rows into partitions provided not by `postgres_fdw`.
+Only superuser is allowed to set `pg_pathman.insert_into_fdw` GUC variable.

 ### HASH partitioning
 Consider an example of HASH partitioning.
 First create a table with some integer column:
 ```plpgsql